Tropical compound matrix identities: Introduction

 In Sections~\ref{jacobi}, \ref{oid} and \ref{sf}, we use graph theory to provide tropical analogues for identities concerning the compounds, quasi-inverse, powers, and so-called conjugations of matrices.
-These analogues have applications to perfect matchings, since they are concerned with the existence of {different} permutations, described by the {same subset of arcs}.
+These analogues can be interpreted in terms perfect matchings: they are concerned with the existence of {different} permutations, described by the {same subset of arcs}.